blapecool/Marion-UrT-Server-sharing-on-IRC/README.md

 Marion UrT Server sharing on IRC
 ================================

 You probably heard of she if you know a bit the Urban Terror community.
-Marion is the bot that I coded to share our private servers via IRC
+Marion is the bot that I coded to share our private servers via IRC.
+It was planed for a long time, so here is it, the source code of the bot :)

 ## Requirements